SegiH/SegiTable/docs/README.md

           Required: Yes
           Type: Boolean
           Description: If true, you can have more than 1 expandable row open at a time

+<a name="SemiTransparentTableHeader"></a>
+#### SemiTransparentTableHeader
+          Required: No
+          Type: Boolean
+          Description: If true, makes the table header semi transparent.
+The default opacity is 0.8 if SemiTransparentTableHeaderOpacity is not set.

+<a name="SemiTransparentTableHeaderOpacity"></a>
+#### SemiTransparentTableHeader
+          Required: No
+          Type: Boolean
+          Description: If SemiTransparentTableHeaderOpacity is set to true, sets the table header opacity.
+This value must be between 0 and 1.
+0.5 - 0.9 is recommended.

 <br /> <br /> <br />

 ### ITableComponentField: